mnt91sl-ctrl/cybersecurity-labs/lab1/README.md

-# Lab 01: HTTP Traffic Analysis and IP Exploration with Wireshark and Shodan
+ HTTP Traffic Analysis and IP Exploration with Wireshark and Shodan

 **Objective:** Analyze HTTP traffic and explore IP addresses to identify services, organizations, and potential security risks.